enotspe/fortinet-2-elasticsearch/README.md

 **FortiDragon** is a full-featured analytics platform that transforms Fortinet (FortiGate, FortiEDR, FortiMail, FortiWeb) and Palo Alto PAN-OS logs into actionable threat intelligence without breaking the bank.

-After 10+ years fighting with overpriced SIEMs that treat firewall logs as an afterthought, we built the platform we always needed. **No sampling.
+After 10+ years fighting with overpriced SIEMs that treat firewall logs as an leftover checkbox in a datasheet, we built the platform we always needed.

+**No sampling.
 No filtering.
 Full visibility.
 Full behavioral analysis.**

 ### 💰 The Problem We Solve